kakirastern/stak/docs/index.rst

 ===================================
 The STAK Project
 ===================================
-Python astronomy software and tutorial materials.
+Space Telescope Astronomy Kit (STAK), a resource for Python astronomy software and tutorial materials.

 The new and improved Python version
 ===================================